lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial8/tutorial.rst

     molecule mol6 P-P_post.mol

-In order to follow the evolution of the reaction with time, let us generate images of the system using *dump image*:
+In order to follow the evolution of the reaction with time, let us generate images of the system using ``dump image``:

 .. code-block:: lammps

-    dump viz all image 200 myimage-*.ppm &
-    type type shiny 0.1 box no 0.01 size 1000 1000 &
-    view 90 0 zoom 1.8 fsaa yes bond atom 0.5
+    dump viz all image 200 myimage-*.ppm type type shiny 0.1 box no 0.01 size 1000 1000 view 90 0 zoom 1.8 fsaa yes bond atom 0.5
-    dump_modify viz backcolor white &
-    acolor cp gray acolor c=1 gray & acolor c= gray acolor c1 deeppink & acolor c2 gray acolor c3 deeppink &
-    adiam cp 0.3 adiam c=1 0.3 &
-    adiam c= 0.3 adiam c1 0.3 &
-    adiam c2 0.3 adiam c3 0.3 &
-    acolor hc white adiam hc 0.15
+    dump_modify viz backcolor white acolor cp gray acolor c=1 gray acolor c= gray acolor c1 deeppink acolor c2 gray acolor c3 deeppink & adiam cp 0.3 adiam c=1 0.3 adiam c= 0.3 adiam c1 0.3 adiam c2 0.3 adiam c3 0.3 acolor hc white adiam hc 0.15

-Let us use *fix bond/react* by adding the following line to *polymerize.lmp*:
+Let us use ``fix bond/react`` by adding the following line to **polymerize.lmp**:

 .. code-block:: lammps

-    fix rxn all bond/react &
-    stabilization yes statted_grp 0.03 &
-    react R1 all 1 0 3.0 mol1 mol2 M-M.rxnmap &
+    fix rxn all bond/react stabilization yes statted_grp 0.03 react R1 all 1 0 3.0 mol1 mol2 M-M.rxnmap &
-    react R2 all 1 0 3.0 mol3 mol4 M-P.rxnmap &
-    react R3 all 1 0 5.0 mol5 mol6 P-P.rxnmap
+        react R2 all 1 0 3.0 mol3 mol4 M-P.rxnmap react R3 all 1 0 5.0 mol5 mol6 P-P.rxnmap

-With the *stabilization* keyword, the *bond/react* command will stabilize the atoms involved in the reaction using the *nve/limit* command with a maximum displacement of :math:`0.03\,\text{Å}`.
+With the ``stabilization`` keyword, the ``bond/react`` command will stabilize the atoms involved in the reaction using the ``nve/limit`` command with a maximum displacement of :math:`0.03\,\text{Å}`.
 By default, each reaction is stabilized for 60 time steps.
-Each *react* keyword corresponds to a reaction, e.g., a transformation of *mol1* into *mol2* based on the atom map *M-M.rxnmap*.
+Each ``react`` keyword corresponds to a reaction, e.g., a transformation of ``mol1`` into ``mol2`` based on the atom map **M-M.rxnmap**.
 Implementation details about each reaction, such as the reaction distance cutoffs and the frequency with which to search for reaction sties, are also specified in this command.

 ADD REACT-final FIGURE: Final configuration.
-The atoms from the formed polymer named *c1*, *c2*, and *c3* are colored in pink.
+The atoms from the formed polymer named ``c1``, ``c2``, and ``c3`` are colored in pink.

 .. admonition:: Note
     :class: non-title-info

-    The command *fix bond/react* creates several groups of atoms that are dynamically updated to track which atoms are being stabilized and which atoms are undergoing dynamics with the system-wide time integrator (here, *fix nvt*).
+    The command ``fix bond/react`` creates several groups of atoms that are dynamically updated to track which atoms are being stabilized and which atoms are undergoing dynamics with the system-wide time integrator (here, ``fix nvt``).
-    When reaction stabilization is employed, there should not be a time integrator acting on the group *all*.
-Instead, the group of atoms not currently undergoing stabilization is named by appending *_REACT* to the user-provided prefix.
+    When reaction stabilization is employed, there should not be a time integrator acting on the group ``all``.
+Instead, the group of atoms not currently undergoing stabilization is named by appending ``_REACT`` to the user-provided prefix.

-Add the following commands to *polymerize.lmp* to operate in the NVT ensemble while ensuring that the CNT remains centered in the simulation box:
+Add the following commands to **polymerize.lmp** to operate in the NVT ensemble while ensuring that the CNT remains centered in the simulation box:

 .. code-block:: lammps